• Skip to primary navigation

 hand sanitizer for kids

-Pain and fever relief - I always have a few different varieties of pain and fever reducer at home.
+Pain and fever relief - I always have a few different varieties of pain and fever reducers at home.
 Having ibuprofen and acetaminophen available is a good idea in case you need to cycle the medications for stubborn fevers.

 Hydration supplies - When dealing with a cold or flu, it's imperative to keep your kids hydrated.
 I try to keep fun, new cups in our survival kit to encourage them to drink more fluids.
 You might also want to have sports drinks or pediatric electrolyte drinks too.